-Our entire Board reviews talent

-management and management

-succession planning, as well as

-the Company's diversity and
+Our entire Board reviews talent management and management succession planning, as well as the Company's diversity and inclusion objectives and achievements.

-The SHE&S Committee oversees our goals related to community engagement and occupational objectives and
+The SHE&S Committee oversees our goals related to community engagement and occupational health and safety.

 Acting Responsibly for the Planet